richelbilderbeek/bevy_tdd_book/docs/chapters/move_player.md

 ```

 We can directly query for a `Player` component, as we can be sure
-other Bevy plugins will not add it for us.
+other Bevy plugins will not add more `Player` components: those Bevy
+plugins have no idea our `Player` structure exists, nor do they feel
+the need to add one.
+This is a different from when using a `Transform`,
+which is used by multiple default Bevy plugins.

 ## 2.8.5.
 Third test: our `App` has a player